 There are a number of half etched dots on each sheet brass parts.
-These are rivet marks and will need to be punched or pressed out with a rivet press, or other.
+These are rivet marks and will need to be punched or pressed out with a rivet press or other suitable tool.
 The picture below is of our Midland Railway Centre rivet press being used on a Tin Turtle roof.
 This press is available from (www.midrailcentre.com)

 Trim down the piece of casting being pointed to with the tip of the pencil in the first picture.
-It is only the 'inboard' casting that needs to be trimmed.
+It is only the 'inboard casting that needs to be trimmed.
 On the opposite 'W' iron to be fitted, trim off the same part so you have a handed pair.
-Cut out a bogie bar from the etch, press the rivets and glue it to the 'W' iron that is not yet glued to the bogie.
-Once dry, glue the 'W' iron assembly onto the bogie.
+Cut out a bogie bar from the etch, press the rivets and glue it to the 'W' iron assembly onto the bogie.
 We have found it much easier to assemble this way as you have 3 points of contact for alignment.

-Glue on the brake blocks as per the picture.
+Glue the brake blocks as per the picture.

-Set a 1.6mm drill in a mini drill, so that it cannot brake through to the top side of the bogie casting.
+Set a 1.6mm drill in a mini drill, so that it cannot break through to the top side of the bogie casting.
 Drill the dot on the underside of the coupling pocket.
 Cut off the buffers and drill a 1.7mm hole all the way through the rear dot and half way through the front dot.
 Bend up two hooks from the brass rod and solder into position.
 Fix the buffers using a short length of brass wire with a spot of glue to hold in place.

 Cut out the brake handle etchings and press the rivets.
 Bend up the triangle part to 90 degrees.
-We have found that the best way to bend the long vertical, is to place it in a vice with FLAT SMOOTH jaws with tweezers, and simply close up until square.
+We have found that the best way to bend the long vertical is to place it in a vice with a FLAT SMOOTH jaws with tweezers and simply close up until square.
 Line up the three rivets, make sure that the assembly is square and solder.